The API vs EDI Debate

 EDI vs API, Which Should You Choose?

-When considering EDI vs API, it may not be an either/or situation, depending on your company’s individual needs.
+When considering API vs EDI, it may not be an either/or situation, depending on your company’s individual needs.
 Businesses should review the requirements of their trading partner(s).
-Gartner estimates that 25% of B2B interactions will be performed through APIs by 2020 while the majority will still be handled by “legacy approaches.”
+By 2020, Gartner estimates that APIs will perform 25% of B2B interactions.
+Legacy technology will still handle the majority.
 Increasingly, trading partners may use a mix of APIs and these legacy systems, including EDI.
 Another issue to consider is compliance and security.
 Some information, such as financial data, may be subject to audits.
 API integration may not be a suitable solution to adhere to compliance regulations.